-The McLeod Country golf Club is set around the winding Mount Ommaney Creek.
-The course is home to many animals and bird life some of which are shown below.
+The McLeod Country Golf Club is set around the winding Mount Ommaney Creek.
+The water course is home to many animals and bird life some of which are shown below.

 The largest animals seen on the course are deer from a former deer farm where it is claimed a disgruntled wife opened the gate and let the animals loose!!
 There is an occasional kangaroo but they tend to be visitors rather than permanent fixtures of the course.